NayrAdrian/TurtleCrossing/README.md

 A Crossy Road inspired game made with Python and Turtle Languange.
-- random cars are spawned and are moving horizontaly
+- random cars are spawned and are moving horizontally
 - player ("turtle") should go to the finish line to move on to the next level without having a collission with the cars.
 - everytime the player reaches the finish line, the level increases as well as the car's movement speed increases.
 - if the player hits the car, the game is over.